epfml/Bi-Sent2Vec/README.md

 Our models are evaluated using the standard evaluation tool in the [MUSE](https://github.com/facebookresearch/MUSE) repository by Facebook AI Research.

 # References
-When using this code or some of our pre-trained vectors for your application, please cite the following paper:
+When using this code or some of our pretrained vectors for your application, please cite the following paper:

   Ali Sabet, Prakhar Gupta, Jean-Baptiste Cordonnier, Robert West, Martin Jaggi [*Robust Cross-lingual Embeddings from Parallel Sentences*](https://arxiv.org/abs/1912.12481)